Dialectical Behavior Therapy – DBT

 - Distress Tolerance

 The techniques also are underpinned by a philosophy that recommends a balanced, flexible and systematic approach.
-Techniques for achieving change are balanced by techniques of acceptance; problem solving is surrounded by validation; confrontation is balanced by understanding.
-Clients are assisted in understanding their problem behaviors and in dealing with situations more effectively.
+Techniques for achieving change are balanced by techniques of acceptance; problem solving is rooted in validation; confrontation is blended with understanding.
+Clients are able to understand their problem behaviors and learn how to manage situations more effectively, while the therapist maintains a posture grounded in compassionate assumptions about clients.